trevclaridge/Drone-Drifters/Core Mechanics/Drone Combat/Drone Statistics.md

 ## Shields

 Like Armor, Shields protect a drone against attack, this time safeguarding it from energy weapons, like arc cannons, hard-light burn beams, and EMP emitters.
-When a drone or an enemy ship rolls to deal **Energy** damage, it must meet or exceed it's target's Shields stat to hit.
-On a hit, the energy damage and any special properties of the weapos are applied to the target.
+When a drone or an enemy ship rolls to deal **Energy** damage, it must meet or exceed its target's Shields stat to hit.
+On a hit, the energy damage and any special properties of the weapons are applied to the target.

 ## Maneuverability